TravelXML/AIRBNB-CLONE-SANITY-NEXT-REACT/README.md

 ### Next.js

-[Next.js](https://nextjs.org/) gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
+[Next.js](https://nextjs.org/) gives the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 No config needed.

 ### React.js

-[React.js](https://reactjs.org/)  JavaScript library for building user interfaces
+[React.js](https://reactjs.org/)  JavaScript library for building interactive user interfaces